griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 date: 0010-03-01
 ---

 This module is primarily for the course developers to document how the AWS AMI was developed for the course.
-Students will start from an AMI where some system setup will be done already, but students will still learn to install all necesary bioinformatics files.
+Students will start from an AMI where some system setup will be done already, but students will still learn to install all necessary bioinformatics files.

 ***